 "Wrestling [Rick] Rude [at WrestleMania IV] was very interesting.
 We went a twenty-minute broadway, and trying to hold on to him was damn near impossible!
 He was in such great shape.

 Coming out of the ring after that match, Ivana Trump was sitting there, and she wouldn’t even look at the ring.
 It really pissed me off.
 Rude, too!
 We tried to get her attention.
 We were working our asses off as that’s what you do at WrestleMania.
 You were throwing it all out there, and she wasn’t even looking our way, so when we left the ring, I ‘accidentally’ swung the snake around, and it hit her.
 She was sitting in a chair, and she had her little champagne glass in hand, and everything and she went ass up over end and lost it.
 Donald ran down the aisle after it happened.

-I found out a couple of years later that she actually tried to get a couple of her security guys to take me out- do away with me, you know?
+A couple of years later, I found out that she actually tried to get a couple of her security guys to take me out- do away with me, you know?
 She was quite pissed off!
 And I became a favorite of Donald’s over that.
 I could have been a White House man if things had turned out right.
-You never know!”
+You never know!"

 On wrestling Andre the Giant at WrestleMania V and personal memories of him outside of the ring:

-“When you get in the ring with Andre the Giant for WrestleMania, I mean, my God!
+"When you get in the ring with Andre the Giant for WrestleMania, I mean, my God!
 Give me a break, bro.
-I never would have thought that in a million years!
+I would never have thought that in a million years!
 Just an incredible moment.